tedavidson1/CS101-Projects/Project 2/README.md

 This was my Project 2 for CS 101.
+Grade: 100%

 This project was to:

 Given two files (both being strings or both being ints):
 Acquire the counts of the files